 Bamboo seeds need specific conditions in order to germinate, so you’ll need to prepare both the seeds and your growing medium prior to planting.

-Be sure to use a growing medium that’s both nourished with compost and well-draining.
-A seed compost mix or a general compost mix will work well.
+Be sure to use a growing medium that’s both well-draining and nourished with compost.
+Either a seed compost mix or a general compost mix will work well.

 Bamboo grows naturally in warm, humid conditions, so your soil temperature, as well as surrounding temperatures, must be at the proper level for germination to take place.
 Your soil’s temperature should be between 68 and 78 degrees F.

 While germinating, the bamboo seeds need to be well watered, but the soil shouldn’t be soggy.
-Make sure the soil stays moist and that it’s well-draining.
+Make sure the soil stays moist and that it’s well-draining to avoid drowning your seeds.

 Prepare your growing medium